 If a car or burglar alarm is going off in your area and the owner isn’t around to switch it off, we’ve got a legal right to silence it.

 If we can’t find the owner or occupier we have to serve a ’noise abatement notice’ on them, which gives them 30 minutes to silence the alarm.
-If the alarm continues to go off, we disable it.
-We take every care not to damage property and leave it secure.
+If the alarm continues to go off, we disable it, taking care not to damage property and leave it secure.

 If we’ve had to change the locks on your car or property we’ll leave a notice telling you the number to ring to collect your new keys, or you can contact us (during normal office hours).